khmarbaise/maven-buildtime-profiler/README.md

 [INFO]       18 ms : com.soebes.examples.j2ee:domain:1.1.2-20160306.145401-11:pom
 [INFO] 1,114 ms  34,888,754 bytes.
 29.868 MiB / s
 ```

-Prerequisites minimum for this is Maven 3.3.1+ and Java 8 as run time.

 If you have ideas for improvements etc. just fill in issues in the tracking system.